section-engineering-education/engineering-education/content/articles/design-patterns-in-javascript/index.md

 ### Conclusion
 This tutorial went through JavaScript design patterns and how they tackle common and complex problems with ease.
 Also, we learned what design patterns are and the common categories of design patterns.

-That is all there is for this article.
-However, I hope the article helped you understand design patterns in JavaScript.
+I hope the article helped you understand design patterns in JavaScript.

 Happy Learning!